// LIVE MARKET DATA

 🇺🇸 Roth IRA

 Contribute after-tax dollars, withdraw gains tax-free in retirement. $7,000/year limit (2026).
-Ideal for younger investors.

 Tax free withdrawals